Tomer-Barak/PostAngel/README.md

 3. The post is designed to effectively communicate about your selected topics
 4. You can edit the post before sharing it to your preferred platforms

+#### PostDemon Feature:
+1. Automatically detects when your device is using dark mode
+2. Transforms the tone of generated posts and responses to be more sarcastic
+3. Provides edgier content suggestions while maintaining relevance to your topics
+4. Perfect for crafting posts with a bit more bite and personality
+5. Switch back to light mode anytime to return to standard tone suggestions

 ## License